ntbell/custom-resolume/README.md

 ## Technology

-This project is a mobile-focused app developed using React, Node, & Bootstrap.
+This project is a mobile-focused app developed using JavaScript, React, Node, Bootstrap, CSS, & HTML.